SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ## Recruitment Concepts

-The single most important activity of a club.
+Thise single most important activity of a club.

 The single place (besides arguably PESDT) where systems matter the most, because you have an enormous scaled up load to handle.